Brexit, Switzerland and Wind Turbines – The Difference Between Direct Democracy and Citizen Involvement

 How to Accommodate the People?

-This is coming closer to the concept of citizen engagement, but in reality is no different than a town hall meeting or some other form of public meeting to discuss a proposal by city hall or some other municipality.
+This is coming closer to the concept of citizen engagement – and the power of citizen engagement tools, but in reality is no different than a town hall meeting or some other form of public meeting to discuss a proposal by city hall or some other municipality.
 Citizens can participate, ask questions, raise objections, and even work together to strike a public ordnance from being carried out or enacted into law.
 Once again, though, much like the public referendums mentioned above, the initial stages, the proposals to be discussed and the initiatives in question are proposed by a party other than the citizens.

 Some would argue that this is the way things are meant to be, the public elects officials to care for them, to deal with issues that arise and decisions that need to be made.
 Some politicians have even gone so far as to claim that a referendum is illegal, as it circumvents the will of the public’s elected officials.
 However, while this argument that public officials are elected to care for the issues facing the general public was a perfectly valid argument 250 years ago when it would take news days, and even weeks, to spread across the country, in the age of the internet and immediate news updates, this argument no longer holds water.
 Same for the argument that elected officials are more knowledgeable on the subject (or are expected to be) than the common person.
 This may have been true when illiteracy was ripe and higher education was a rarity reserved for the elites.
 Today, when anyone can open a news website or read up on an issue on Wikipedia, this argument also falls to the wayside.